 She warns that if we don’t treat ourselves, we begin to feel burned-out, depleted, and resentful.
 We want to avoid feeling like that at all costs.

 “Because forming good habits can be draining, treats can play an important role.
 When we give ourselves treats, we feel energized, cared for, and contented, which boosts our self-command—and self-command helps us maintain our healthy habits.”
 Gretchen Rubin

 It’s time to treat yourself.
 Follow our top tips to find your perfect writing incentive.

 6 ways to create the perfect writing incentive

 1. Power-up the effort, not the outcome

-The amount of effort you put into writing can’t really be measured by words on a page.
+The amount of effort you put into writing can’t always be measured by word count.
 Sometimes writing in short energetic bursts can move your work on in leaps and bounds.
-So, think of your power-up to reward the effort you put in.
-Think quality – not quantity.
+Other days you spend hours and barely produce a workable paragraph.

 2. Make the reward fit the achievement

 It’s important to make the reward proportionate.
 Don’t promise yourself champagne every time you write when a coffee will do.
 We believe there are four different levels of incentive that will power-up your writing.

 - Warm glow: Get glowing with an instant celebration – a small movement, phrase, affirmation or humming a tune to make you feel pumped.